callum-hart/mono/docs/final_draft.md

 ***

-Discrete breakpoints encapsulate styles by bounding media queries.
-A bounded media query is one that doesn’t affect or override styles outside of its boundary.
+Discrete breakpoints encapsulate styles within boundaries.
+Each boundary is partitioned so styles in one boundary cannot override styles in another.

+This removes the need to override.

 The example below produces the same outcome as figure 1 without the weaknesses seen in figure 2 and 3: